1. Home

 Project members are the people that work on your project with you.
 They can collaborate on a project and work with tasks, files & task discussions.
 When given timesheet access, they can track time on the project.
 Project members are explained in more detail later in this guide.

-The Project Settings Page
+Project Settings General Tab

 Project Title

 You’ve already selected a project title when you started the project, but you can change it at any time if you need to.
-Only Admin, Finance Managers and Project Manager level users can change the name of the project.
+Only Admin, Finance Manager and Project Manager level users can change the name of the project.

 Customer